magetop/magento2-blog/README.md

-# Magento 2 Blog free by Magetop
+# Magento 2 Blog Free by Magetop

-**Magento 2 Blog** by MageTop is a better blog for your e-commerce store without a framework such as Wordpress.
+**Magento 2 Blog** by Magetop is a better blog for your e-commerce store without a framework such as Wordpress.
 Extend your store content and increase traffic with free Blog module for Magento 2.
 This extension allows you to create and manage a blog at your online store involving best SEO experience.

 ## Highlight features